8 best toy excavators rated from wood to RC

-Children simply love to act out real experiences and what they see happening around them.
-They can recreate a real construction site and have fun with an excavator.
+Children simply love to recreate real experiences and what they see happening around them.
+They can simulate a real construction site and have fun with one excavator.

-Often the technical aspect of an excavator also attracts the child.
-They want to understand exactly how the mechanism works, in order to be able to play with it to their heart's content.
+Often the technical aspect of a excavator the child too.
+They want to understand exactly how the mechanism works, so that they can then play with it to their heart's content.

 You may be able to take it one step further as your child gets older.
 If your child has a keen interest in engineering, you might be able to purchase a remote-controlled machine.

-For even more great construction toys, read: 16 best toy trucks rated for indoor & outdoor use
+For even more beautiful construction toys, read: 16 best toy trucks rated for indoor & outdoor use

 Always something to do for the holidays or rainy day?